Synthetic fuel

 the next deployment

-We are working to build a supply system for e-methanol, a type of synthetic fuel.
-Not only can e-methanol be used as a marine fuel, but it can also be used as a raw material to produce jet fuel, gasoline, and chemical raw materials, contributing to the decarbonization of many sectors.
+Our company is working to establish a supply system for e-methanol, a type of synthetic fuel. e-methanol can be used directly as marine fuel, and it can also be used as a raw material to produce jet fuel, gasoline, and chemical raw materials, thus contributing to decarbonization in many sectors.

-To achieve this, we are first working on procuring cheap synthetic fuel, especially e-methanol, from overseas countries that are rich in renewable energy.
+Therefore, we are first working to procure inexpensive synthetic fuel, especially e-methanol, from overseas countries that are rich in renewable energy.

-We signed a MOU on a strategic partnership with HIF Global, which produces synthetic fuel (e-fuel) in South America, North America, Australia, etc., and then invested in HIF to build an e-methanol supply network.
-We are considering procuring synthetic fuel, especially e-methanol, from HIF's overseas projects from the second half of the 2020s, as well as international transportation and utilization (conversion to raw material) of CO2 captured domestically.
+We have signed a Memorandum of Understanding (MOU) for a strategic partnership with HIF Global, a company that handles synthetic fuel (e-fuel) manufacturing projects in South America, North America, Australia, and other regions.
+Subsequently, we have invested in HIF to build an e-methanol supply network.
+We are considering procuring synthetic fuel, particularly e-methanol, from HIF's overseas projects starting in the early 2030s, as well as the international transport and utilization (as raw material) of CO₂ recovered domestically.

-To achieve this, we are first working on procuring cheap synthetic fuel, especially e-methanol, from overseas countries that are rich in renewable energy.
+Therefore, we are first working to procure inexpensive synthetic fuel, especially e-methanol, from overseas countries that are rich in renewable energy.

-We signed a MOU on a strategic partnership with HIF Global, which produces synthetic fuel (e-fuel) in South America, North America, Australia, etc., and then invested in HIF to build an e-methanol supply network.
-We are considering procuring synthetic fuel, especially e-methanol, from HIF's overseas projects from the second half of the 2020s, as well as international transportation and utilization (conversion to raw material) of CO2 captured domestically.
+We have signed a Memorandum of Understanding (MOU) for a strategic partnership with HIF Global, a company that handles synthetic fuel (e-fuel) manufacturing projects in South America, North America, Australia, and other regions.
+Subsequently, we have invested in HIF to build an e-methanol supply network.
+We are considering procuring synthetic fuel, particularly e-methanol, from HIF's overseas projects starting in the early 2030s, as well as the international transport and utilization (as raw material) of CO₂ recovered domestically.